 How eConsults Increase Quality of Care

-AristaMD’s eConsult Platform offers a direct, influential and cost-effective solution to increase overall quality of care for patients.
 Specialist recommendations via eConsult specifically address certain medical issues.
-Patient satisfaction and patient experience are components of quality of care. eConsults address social determinates of health such as OOP costs and travel distances to appointments.
+Patient satisfaction and patient experience are components of quality of care related to specialty medicine. eConsults address social determinants of health, such as OOP costs and travel distances to appointments.

-I can’t see why anyone who would not want to use it.
+I can’t see why anyone would not want to use it.
 It’s that important.

 The bottom line is in the quality of care, but in the other way you measure it, the patient satisfaction, the patient experience.
 That improves the quality of care [as well].

 AristaMD has cited other clients that have experienced a measured decrease in the need for ER intervention.
 In terms of wait times, using the traditional referral route we have for a segment of our population, it’s going to be another 2 weeks before we can process the referrals that we have been sending.
 In thinking through that, we say ‘Well, what if we just do an eConsult?.’
 If we do an eConsult, usually 12 or 24 hours is more than enough time to get the patient to the next step in the process of their care.”